djarotech/Supermeatboy/README.md

 **walljumping

 ****Fix collision

-****implement tiled and tilemaps.

-**different types of platforms(subclasses).
+**We need many different types of platforms(subclasses).
+We are limited to rectangle hitboxes.
 	Type:

+	-note that we CAN use a sawblade with a circle hitbox because if there is any collision, meatboy automatically dies.
+We just cannot have rounded/slanted platforms yet.

-	-the platforms pairs that switch, one becoming invisible, the other becoming visible
+	-the platforms pairs that alternate, one becoming invisible, the other becoming visible

 	-platforms that disappear after they are touched